 Linear Aisle LED Low Bays

-These low bay fixtures are normally used in grocery stores, warehouses, and wholesale club stores.
+Grocery stores, warehouses, and wholesale club stores use low bay fixtures.
 They have beam angles which are perfect for use between aisles.
 If your low bay application has many aisles, these are the light fixtures you should get for the space.

-Some linear LED low bays have DLC Certification and are UL Listed, so the initial costs of buying them will be reduced by the rebate you get from your utility company.
-Linear aisle low bays combine the awesome power of LED with functional design to provide a lighting solution that is both powerful and practical.
+Some linear LED low bays have a DLC Certification and are UL Listed.
+Buying them reduces these low bay fixtures by the rebate you get from your utility company.
+Linear aisle low bays combine the awesome power of LED with functional design.
+This provides a lighting solution that is both powerful and practical.

 LED Retrofit Low Bay Kits

 For those who want to switch to LED technology and also save money, this is the best option.
-A retrofit kit is usually installed in the existing traditional light fixture and the conventional bulb and ballast are replaced with a LED head and driver.
-Retrofit units are typically more affordable than new LED low bay light fixtures because they are cheaper to manufacture – they have fewer components.
+A retrofit kit is usually installed in the existing traditional light fixture.
+The conventional bulb and ballast are usually replaced with a LED head and driver.
+Retrofit units are more affordable than new LED low bays.
+They are cheaper to manufacture – they have fewer components.
 They are also cheaper to install as their installation process is not complicated.

-Since LED low bay lights consume a lot less electricity than HID lamps and fluorescents, a 150-watt LED low bay can replace a 400-watt HID lamp.
+LED low bay lights consume a lot less electricity than HID lamps and fluorescents.
+A 120 - 150-watt LED low bay can replace a 400-watt HID lamp.
 Additionally, LEDs do not need ballasts.
 By simply replacing HID low bays with LED low bay lights, energy expenditure will go down by 75%.
 Add lighting controls to the mix and energy consumption may decrease by 90%.
-If your low bay application has many light fixtures, you will save thousands of dollars yearly and get back the money you invested in a short period of time.
+Paybacks are very short.

 Let’s look at metal halide to LED conversion

 13,000 - 23,000 lumens: replaces 400W HID fixtures